CharlesMortensen/SoftwareEngineeringProject1/README.md

 > pip install -r requirements.txt

+Next, you will need to set up a local database for the application.
+Run the following command in the lasertag folder (the one containing manage.py):

+> python manage.py migrate

 Once this is done, the server can be started locally by running the following command in the lasertag folder:

 > python manage.py runserver